"Fall" into the Cohuttas with 3 days of autumnal running and riding bliss

 Sunset is at 6:45pm, so keep that in mind when planning which bag should hold your headlamp/spare batteries.

 IMPORTANT: Drop bags will return with the aid station/SAG after it closes, and I don't mail bags to folks after events.
+(It's expensive and a pain in the rear.)
 Do not put anything in them that you care about.
 Don't put car keys or phones or wedding rings in drop bags and assume they'll make back to the Finish line before you do.
 Chances are, you'll get to the Finish line before your bags do.
 Since there is a Sunday event, Saturday racers may pick up drop bags anytime on Sunday morning.

 Cut-offs for Saturday:

 This event isn't meant to be hiked.
 This is a race.
 Come prepared to run or ride.
-There will be hard cut-offs (you must leave no later than the times listed) at the following stations:
+There will be hard cut-offs for running and riding (you must leave no later than the times listed) at the following stations:

-Aid Station/SAG 4 (Upper Bear) - 3:30pm: +8:30 Hrs Course time.
+Aid Station/SAG 4 (Upper Bear) - 12noon (Bikes) / 3:30pm (Runners): +5 / +8:30 Hrs Course time.
 Yet another decision.
-The next stretch is 7 miles of gravel road, which should not take you longer than 2 hrs to complete, even if you power hike.
+The next stretch is 7 miles of gravel road, and runners should not take longer than 2 hrs to complete, even if power hiking.
 If in doubt, any runner needing to drop from their race should try to find rides with crews at this point.

-There is no truly hard cut-off at Aid Station/SAG 5 (Lake Conasauga) because it's so far away, but if you're not there (and gone) by 5:30pm (+10:30 Hrs Course time), you should chat up the volunteers for a ride....
+There is no truly hard cut-off at Aid Station/SAG 5 (Lake Conasauga) because it's so far away, but if you're riding and not there by 1:20pm (+6:20 Hrs), then you should phone a friend for pickup at the bottom of Windy Gap.
+Runners not there (and gone) by 5:30pm (+10:30 Hrs Course time) should chat up the volunteers for a ride....